specklesystems/speckle-automate-github-action/README.md

   # https://docs.github.com/en/actions/security-guides/encrypted-secrets#using-encrypted-secrets-in-a-workflow
   speckle_token: ${{ secrets.SPECKLE_TOKEN }}
   # speckle_function_path is optional and defaults to ./specklefunction.yaml
-  # function_id is optional and will be auto-generated if not provided
+  # speckle_function_id is optional and will be auto-generated if not provided
 ```

 #### Publish a function to a self-hosted server